nass15456/CTFs/N0PSctf/Jojo Chat 2.md

 New string: 6e617373696d6d65733b75736572800000000000000001b03b61646d696e
 ```

-the first ligne is the new signature, while the second s the new right part of preimage:
+The first line is the new signature, while the second is the new right part of preimage:

 ```python
 >>> bytes.fromhex("6e617373696d6d65733b75736572800000000000000001b03b61646d696e")
 b'nassimmes;user\x80\x00\x00\x00\x00\x00\x00\x00\x01\xb0;admin'
 ```

-Awesome now all i have to do is to join this values with '|' and encode the result to base64:
+Awesome now all i have to do is to join this values with '|' and encode the result in base64:

 ```python
 >>> b64encode(bytes.fromhex("6e617373696d6d65733b75736572800000000000000001b03b61646d696e")+b"|"+bytes.fromhex("6442a79d54cc290115b40b486ecd9fc94bdbe01d51e7fa21fea80e5bf5d7fb16"))